A problem with insulin could be preventing your from losing weight.

 - Detoxify.
 Help your body to remove stored residues of pollutants, cigarette smoke and herbicides.

 - Intermittent fasting.
 Research from the Institute on Aging has shown that intermittent fasting improves insulin sensitivity.
 When participants skipped the evening meal, their fasting insulin improved, and they had fewer inflammatory markers on blood tests.
-(12) How to do it: Always have a large breakfast and lunch.
-(As you become healthier, you will find that you regain an appetite for breakfast.)
-Then 1 to 3 nights per week, you must skip dinner, or replace dinner with a protein smoothie.
-They should not be consecutive nights.
+(17)

 - Eliminate refined sugar from your diet.
 Sugar is the worst kind of carbohydrate.